Tag archives: humble

 Ossuary is half off!
 Just like your flesh.
 Your naked bones will be BEAUTIFUL.

 American Thanksgiving and Black Friday are upon us.
 It can be a little difficult to figure out what's on sale where, so we're providing a per-storefront summary.
-All our video games come with Steam keys, even if if you aren't purchasing directly on Steam, and all discounts ...
+All our video games come with Steam keys, even if if you aren't purchasing directly on Steam, and all discounts are 60% off. ...

 2015 was a weird year.
 Somewhere in that year is a typical tale of an indie game studio underestimating project timelines and changing directions based on surprises and things they learned.